niklasnorin/red-thesis/report/3-theory-remote-dev.md

 Cross-compiling is done on the developers computer, the resulting binaries are transferred locally to the target and the application executed, debugged and observed by the developer in real-time.

-When it comes to testing the application on the target on a system level, the developer can in many cases simply lean over to press a button and observe if he sees the appropriate behaviour.
-If it is not the desired behaviour, then the code is changed and the process is repeated again.
+When it comes to testing the application on the target on a system level, the developer can in many cases simply lean over to press a button and observe if he sees the appropriate behavior.
+If it is not the desired behavior, then the code is changed and the process is repeated again.

 ## Local Development with Remote Target
-Many modern development environments use Internet Protocol related technology to flash and debug embedded targets.
+Many modern development environments use Internet Protocol, IP, related technology to flash and debug embedded targets [[#](?)].
 This means that there is no theoretical limitation to only accessing these targets locally.
-Any target available via Ethernet on the local network can easily be configured to be available remotely via a VPN, Virtual Private Network.
+Any target available via Ethernet on the local network can easily be configured to be available remotely via a VPN, Virtual Private Network [[#](?)].

 This means that the local development environment can be the same, with the same compiler, debugging tools etc. being used as with a local target.